apoapse1/somnium-fur-enderal/source/1_Installation.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 **There is no MCM customization necessary for Somnium**.
 The MCM options for all mods are set automatically to Somnium's standard.

+If you are interested in adding/removing some mods from Somnium, feel free to join our Discord, and ask in the #somnium-going-rogue channel.
+We will try to help you with modifying the game as much as we can.